benhatsor/highlight/README.md

 ## Contributing
 Help me improve it!
 If there's anything you think needs to be added, just add an [issue](https://github.com/barhatsor/smart-bookmark/issues/new).
 Pull requests are also welcome.

+This is the Chrome version.
+For the Firefox version, see [this branch](https://github.com/barhatsor/smart-bookmark/tree/firefox).